mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 3. The "value" of each key-value pair is normally itself a python dictionary.
 The contents of the dictionary define a simple language (Mongo Query Language) that resolves True for a match and False if there is no match.
+The key point is the overall expression the query dictionary has to resolve to a boolean condition.
 4. The keys of the dict containers that are on the value side of a query dict are normally operators.
 Operators are defined with strings that begin with the "$" symbol.